 What is the difference between Supervised vs. Unsupervised Learning

-1. Supervised Learning Algorithms: Involves building a model to estimate or predict an output based on one or more inputs.
+1. Supervised Learning Algorithms: These algorithms involve building a function or model to estimate or predict a specific output based on one or more input variables.
+They require labeled data for training.

 Y = f(X) + ε